This is Part 1 of my series of articles on anxiety.

 The negative thinkers among them likely kept thinking time after time that it must be a tiger.
 Those pessimists also likely kept running away for their dear life every time.
 If they were always wrong, they either became pretty physically fit or came to become the tribe clown.

 The positive thinkers, on the other hand, may have optimistically decided that it must be a mouse.
 I would be very interested to know if they hoped the Laws of Attraction were on their side.
-Unfortunately, I will never satisfy my curiosity on this matter.
+Unfortunately, we will never satisfy our curiosity on this matter.
 Why?
 Because even if they were wrong only once, they never lived to tell their tale.
 Or to pass their genes to future generations for that matter.

 Basically, anxiety gears us toward numerous harmless false-positives and helps avoid that one devastating false-negative.